j-mendez/apigen/README.md

 # apigen

-Auto generate your api routes for development and production.
+Auto generate api routes for development and production.
 Use mocks to build api routes for local envs.
 Works perfect for next.js and deno.
 The fastest way to build your API and test with confidence.

 ## Getting Started

 Make sure to create a mocks and a schemas directory.
 Check out the schema section to learn how to build your api.
-The idea is that the api routes are always checked in `.gitignore` and built at the build level for systems.
+The idea is that the api routes are always checked in `.gitignore` and set at the build level for systems.
 Its better to setup the module to be used via script to run with pre-install scripts or pre-build scripts - checkout [build.sh](build.sh) for an example.
 Make sure to add a environmental(.env) variable named `API_HOST` with the url of your api endpoint.
 If you want to build a mock api set `API_HOST=localhost` to make all endpoints return mock data.
 If you need to change the route generation paths use the `API_BUILD_PATH` env variable targeting your location.

 ```typescript
 import { codegen } from "https://deno.land/x/apigen/mod.ts";